 - Commercial mini bus (16-25 seats, regardless of occupancy): $200

-- Commercial motor coach (more than 26 seats, regardless of occupancy): $300
+- Commercial motor coach (26 or more seats, regardless of occupancy): $300

 Additionally, a free commercial use authorization is required for all commercial tours.